Kellyanne Conway Slams ‘Stupid’ Felicity Huffman And Lori Loughlin Over College Admissions Scandal

 — Kellyanne Conway (@KellyannePolls) March 12, 2019

-While some Twitter users agreed with her criticism of the accused parents, The Huffington Post noted that a number of people responded to Kellyanne’s tweets to point out the irony of her words.
-Considering that she herself is a mother of four, some clapped back at her for attacking the celebs’ kids, many of whom The Daily Mail reported were unaware of the alleged payments made by their parents.
+While some Twitter users agreed with her criticism of the accused parents, The Huffington Post noted that a number of people responded to Kellyanne’s tweets to point out some apparent irony in her words.
+Considering that Conway is a mother of four, some clapped back at her for attacking the celebrity kids, many of whom The Daily Mail reported were unaware of the alleged payments made by their parents.

 If you must, call out their parents for cheating (the irony, coming from you but on) but calling kids stupid when you are a parent of four?
 My god.
 I wish I could say that this would be a moment of self-reflection for you but we both know that it will not be.